The Beautiful and the Damned (album)

-The Beautiful and the Damned is the only album released by Australian alternative/punk rock band Lash.
+The Beautiful and the Damned is the only album released by Australian pop-punk band Lash.
 Released in April 2002, the album peaked at number 74 on the ARIA Charts.

 Reception

 Gemma Turner from Pulse said "It's a solid effort, which rocks the stereo system.
 Pop melodies are blended with a gritty rock sound with highlights including the edgy 'Don't Ever Make My Mind Up' and harmonious 'Live or Lie'."